Load-balanced switch: Basic architecture

-As shown in the figure to the right, a load-balanced switch has N input line cards, each of rate R, each connected to N buffers by a link of rate R/N. Those buffers are in turn each connected to N output line cards, each of rate R, by links of rate R/N. The buffers in the center are partitioned into N virtual output queues.
+As shown in the figure to the right, a load-balanced switch has N input line cards, each of rate R, each connected to N buffers by a link of rate R/N. Those buffers are, in turn, each connected to N output line cards, each of rate R, by links of rate R/N. The buffers in the center are partitioned into N virtual output queues.

 Each input line card spreads its packets evenly to the N buffers, something it can clearly do without contention.
 Each buffer writes these packets into a single buffer-local memory at a combined rate of R. Simultaneously, each buffer sends packets at the head of each virtual output queue to each output line card, again at rate R/N to each card.
 The output line card can clearly forward these packets out the line with no contention.

 Each buffer in a load-balanced switch acts as a shared-memory switch, and a load-balanced switch is essentially a way to scale up a shared-memory switch, at the cost of additional latency associated with forwarding packets at rate R/N twice.

 The Stanford group investigating load-balanced switches is concentrating on implementations where the number of buffers is equal to the number of line cards.
-One buffer is placed on each line cards, and the two interconnection meshes are actually the same mesh, supplying rate 2R/N between every pair of line cards.
+One buffer is placed on each line card, and the two interconnection meshes are actually the same mesh, supplying rate 2R/N between every pair of line cards.
 But the basic load-balanced switch architecture does not require that the buffers be placed on the line cards, or that there be the same number of buffers and line cards.

 One interesting property of a load-balanced switch is that, although the mesh connecting line cards to buffers is required to connect every line card to every buffer, there is no requirement that the mesh act as a non-blocking crossbar, nor that the connections be responsive to any traffic pattern.
 Such a connection is far simpler than a centrally arbitrated crossbar.

 Keeping packets in-order

 If two packets destined for the same output arrive back-to-back at one line card, they will be spread to two different buffers, which could have two different occupancies, and so the packets could be reordered by the time they are delivered to the output.
 Although reordering is legal, it is typically undesirable because TCP does not perform well with reordered packets.

 By adding yet more latency and buffering, the load-balanced switch can maintain packet order within flows using only local information.
 One such algorithm is FOFF (Fully Ordered Frames First).
-FOFF has the additional benefits of removing any vulnerability to pathological traffic patterns, and providing a mechanism for implementing priorities.
+FOFF has the additional benefits of removing any vulnerability to pathological traffic patterns and providing a mechanism for implementing priorities.